guilhermehas/guilhermehas.github.io/agda-posts/add-small-step-reduction.lagda.md

 A expression is finished when it is a value or when there is no more gas available to calculate it.
-In Agda, every computation must terminate.
+In Agda, every computation must terminates.
 So it is impossible to have an infinite loop.
-So when an expression takes so much time or computation to finish, it runs out of gas and there is no result.
+So when an expression takes so much time to finish, it runs out of gas and there is no result.

 ```